Arindamdeb2000/Arindamdeb2000/README.md

 <h2 align="left">Disclaimer</h2>

-My views and codes here are majorly created/stored to bring that fun element while work.
-It has no association with the services i provide to my current company.
+My views and codes here are majorly created/stored/forked to bring that fun element while work.
+It has no association with the services i provide to my current company.I also appriciate the help of all source coders,who have helped me to try and experiment somthing new in context of sourcing /creating tools.
+Apologies, if i missed to give you credits.It is un-intentional.
+You can always ping me at Arindamdeb3000@gmail.com and i will  make sure to give you the right credit - whever you deserve.